Welcome to the Undergraduate Program in

 To help you to prepare to embark on a career that utilizes your skills, check out the Careers Toolbox of the AIP Career Pathway Project.

-Biophysics is a highly-regarded path towards a career in medicine.
-Notably, Physics, Economics, and Biomedical Engineering majors have the highest scores on average on the Medical College Admissions Test (MCAT).
-[Based upon data from 2009 and 2012].
+Professional schools want people who can think.
+A student's educational path is of secondary importance.
+Biophysicists can think.
+Students with a physics background are among the top performers on the Medical College Admissions Test (MCAT).
+The proof is here.
+So, by integrating physics with the life sciences, a biophysics degree provides a student with outstanding prospects for a career in medicine.
 Biophysics is also a good starting point for a career in optometry or in dentistry.
-Students who graduate from the Biophysics Program at York University are well-prepared for diploma programs in radiation therapy, ultrasound, and other applied health sciences, such as offered by the Michener Institute.
+Additionally, students who graduate from the Biophysics Program at York University are well-prepared for diploma programs in radiation therapy, ultrasound, and other applied health sciences, such as offered by the Michener Institute.

 Biophysics graduates are among the most valuable contributors to the teaching profession because they are so versatile.
 Students who graduate from the Biophysics Program at York University achieve strong backgrounds in biology, biochemistry, physics, mathematics, and computer science, so they are capable of teaching a wide range of courses in school curricula.
 In Ontario, biophysics majors who wish to become teachers would normally apply for admission into a teacher education program following completion of their degree.
 It is very difficult to undertake studies in education concurrently, partly because of the possibility of course conflicts, but particularly because of the teaching practicum, which requires students to work off campus.